def. Gross Domestic Product (GDP). The total value of goods and services produced in the economy.

 • (3) uses the Output method.
 Generally, .

-• Consumption is stable in recessions because you need to eat; Investment suffers
+• During recessions, consumption is stable because you need to eat; Investment suffers

 • Government spending composes around in US, is EU

-• Note that and thus Net Exports can be negative.
+• and thus Net Exports can be negative.

 • Some economic activity is not in GDP: